streamonkey/streamonkey-player/Readme.md

 export interface Meta {
     title: string
     artist: string
-    coverURL: string // url for the album cover, either downloaded or the fallbackURL }
+    cover: any // the response of your provided cover endpoint }
 ```